BuckwheatSmetankin/BuckwheatSmetankin/README.md

 - 👋 Hi, I’m Buckwheat
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python
-- 📫 How to reach me ...
+- 📫 How to reach me Buckwheat#6570 in Discord.

 <!---
 BuckwheatSmetankin/BuckwheatSmetankin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.